 NIADA Souvenir Doll Artists 2019

 The 2019 Conference Souvenir will again be made by a variety of NIADA Artists.
 This year we will be doing something a little different.
 Several artists will be creating pins in their signature style for each banquet attendee – (and you will also receive a few other special gifts!)
-Additionally, they are each creating a small doll which will be gift-wrapped and placed in the center of each table.
+Additionally, ten of the souvenir artists are creating a small doll which will be gift-wrapped and placed in the center of each table.
 Each place setting will have a number preassigned.
 With a roll of a pair of gold dice, the winning number will win the centerpiece doll!
 The souvenir pin designs and the centerpiece doll designs will remain secret until the banquet.
-The contributing NIADA Artists for 2019 are Jo Ellen Trilling, Chris Chomick, Susan Fosnot, Sandra Ogelsby, Joy Calhoon, Pat Lillich, Victoria Rose Martin, Ankie Daanen, Lesley Keeble, Joe MacPhale, Leslie O’Leary, Diane Keeler, Cindee Moyer and Neva Waldt.
+The contributing NIADA Artists for the 2019 Souvenir are: Jo Ellen Trilling, Chris Chomick, Susan Fosnot, Sandra Ogelsby, Joy Calhoon, Pat Lillich, Victoria Rose Martin, Ankie Daanen, Lesley Keeble, Joe MacPhale, Leslie O’Leary, Diane Keeler, Cindee Moyer and Neva Waldt.
 We think that you will be pleasantly surprised!

 Below are a few of the souvenirs from the 2018 conference in Asilomar,CA.